AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 configure your external foot pedal or device for use with the hi-hat or bass pedal.

+You can map the keyboard hihat and bass pedal keys to any device you want with third party tools below.

 ░reWASD joystick mapper
 ░JoyToKey

+░Keyboard
+**Kick Hi-hat (K key)
+**Kick Bass (Space key)

 ░░░░░**EDIT MODE**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░